 By enrolling in these training programs, companies gain access to the expertise of TRACE International, a respected organization on anti-bribery, compliance, and governance.

-Forced Labor & Human Trafficking (25 minutes/multiple languages)
+Forced Labour & Human Trafficking (25 minutes/multiple languages)

 Addresses industry-specific impacts of forced labour, high-risk third parties, and mitigation strategies.
 The training includes case studies, including a case on the Xinjiang region.
 Participants receive a TRACE certificate upon completion.